Capt. Walter Henry Write

 In 1939, Write was selected by the tank company to attend tank training school at Fort Benning, Georgia.
 He temporarily assumed command of the tank company on September 21, 1940, when its commanding officer was transferred to another unit.
 On November 2, 1940, he was promoted to captain, and appointed commander of the tank company.
 Later that month, on November 25, 1940, the tank company was sent to Ft.
 Knox, Kentucky for a year of federal service as A Company, 192nd Tank Battalion.

 At Ft.
 Knox, Capt.
-Write was transferred to another company of the 192nd Tank Battalion.
+Write was transferred to D Company.
 This was done so that he could help reorganize the company.
 He returned to A Company when the job was completed.

 After almost a year of training at Ft.
 Knox, the 192nd Tank Battalion was sent on maneuvers in Louisiana.
 The members of the battalion had no idea that they had already been selected for training overseas.
 Upon hearing the news that the 192nd was going overseas, the men deemed to be "too old" were given the opportunity to be released from federal duty.
 Capt.
 Beacon Moore, commanding officer of the battalion, was one of those men released.
 Since Capt.
 Write had seniority, he was offered the command of the battalion, but he turned the command down so that he could stay with A Company.

 On the side of a hill, the battalion members were informed that they were being sent overseas.
 They were told that this decision had been made by General George Patton.
 Those members of the battalion who were 29 years old or older were given the opportunity to resign from federal service.
 Men were given leaves home to say goodbye to family and friends.